 Yolanda Norton, Global Arts & Theology Experience: Beyoncé Mass

 The Global Arts and Theology Experience will use womanist theology, visual and performing arts as mechanisms to encourage spiritual and emotional healing for Black women and girls.

-Generation 1st was established to identify, create opportunities, and equip people of color in low-income areas to start microbusinesses that will create additional income and strengthen communities.
-The organizations goal is to inspire communities to co-create a world through entrepreneurship that improve quality of lives and reduce the wealth gap.
+Generation 1st was established to identify, create opportunities, and equip people of color in low-income areas to start micro-businesses that will create additional income and strengthen communities.
+The organization’s goal is to inspire communities to co-create a world through entrepreneurship that improves the quality of lives and reduces the wealth gap.